Chair/Room Renter - Salon Permit Required

 Chair renters - the salon owner must pay EI for you, regardless of the fact that you consider yourself self-employed.

-There are currently independent chair or room renters and salon or spa owners who are not conducting business under the guidelines established by CRA as described above.
-If you are not following the CRA guidelines described above, you may be subject to a review and audit by CRA, resulting in possible penalties and fines.
+There are currently independent chair or room renters and salon or spa owners who are not conducting business under the guidelines established by CRA.
+If you are not following the CRA guidelines, you may be subject to a review and audit by CRA, resulting in possible penalties and fines.
 The Association is providing this information to help cosmetologists better understand business tax requirements.

 According to CANADA REVENUE AGENCY, (see also Guide T4001, Employers’ Guide - Payroll Deductions and Remittances pg.
 44) a chair/room renter is self-employed if any of the following situations (not limited to) apply: